Is your first restaurant doing well, with strong results, and are you now considering expanding your business by opening a second restaurant?

 You should also think about the legal structure of your new structure: holding company, in-house franchise, or secondary establishment.
 The solution may be to enlist the help of a chartered accountant to align your growth with your financial objectives.

-👉 To find out more : Everything you need to know about the budget to launch your restaurant
+👉 Learn more: Everything you need to know about budgeting to start your own restaurant

 1. Analyze your current performance and that of others